Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Preliminaries

 \begin{pop}[Diamonds form basis] Let $X$ be a strongly causal and non-timelike locally isolating \LpLSn.
 Then $\mathcal{I}$ forms a basis for the topology.
 In particular, given any neighbourhood of any point, we can construct a timelike diamond containing the point, such that the diamond and its governing points are also contained in the neighbourhood. \end{pop}

-\begin{proof} See \cite[Lemma 3.5]{Rot22}. \end{proof}
+\begin{proof} See \citet*[Lemma 3.5]{Rot22}. \end{proof}

-Conveniently, the previous proposition also proves to be the perfect tool for highlighting the relationship between comparison neighbourhoods in the sense of \cite[Definition 4.7]{KS18} and the modification we propose in Definition \ref{TLCB}.
-Indeed, under assumptions of strong causality and non-timelike local isolation (as in AdS, for example), the two definitions may be used interchangeably and one may construct comparison neighbourhoods in the sense of \cite{KS18} via the following lemma:
+Conveniently, the previous proposition also proves to be the perfect tool for highlighting the relationship between comparison neighbourhoods in the sense of \citet*[Definition 4.7]{KS18} and the modification we propose in Definition \ref{TLCB}.
+Indeed, under assumptions of chronology,\newfoot{Recall that a \LpLS $X$ is called \emph{chronological} if $\ll$ is irreflexive.
+This is the same as requiring $\tau(x,x)=0$ for all $x\in X$.} strong causality, and non-timelike local isolation (as in AdS, for example), the two definitions may be used interchangeably and one may construct comparison neighbourhoods in the sense of \citet*{KS18} via the following lemma:

-\begin{lem}[Automatic size bounds] Let $X$ be a strongly causal and non-timelike locally isolating \LpLS which has timelike curvature bounded below (above) by some $K\in\mb{R}$.
+\begin{lem}[Automatic size bounds] Let $X$ be a chronological, strongly causal, and non-timelike locally isolating \LpLS which has timelike curvature bounded below (above) by some $K\in\mb{R}$.
 Then $X$ is covered by timelike $(\geq K)$-comparison (resp.\ $(\leq K)$-comparison) neighbourhoods $U$ where $\tau|_{U\times U}<D_K$.
-In particular, these $U$ are curvature comparison neighbourhoods in the sense of the old definition \cite[Definition 4.7]{KS18} and all timelike triangles contained in such a $U$ are realizable.
+In particular, these $U$ are curvature comparison neighbourhoods in the sense of \citet*[Definition 4.7]{KS18} and all timelike triangles contained in such a $U$ are realizable.

-Moreover, all curvature comparison neighbourhoods in the sense of \cite[Definition 4.7]{KS18} are $(\leq K)$-comparison neighbourhoods in the sense of Definition \ref{TLCB}.
-In particular, a \LpLS has (local) curvature bounds in the sense of Definition \ref{TLCB} if and only if it has curvature bounds in the sense of \cite[Definition 4.7]{KS18}. \end{lem}
+Moreover, all open $(\geq K)$-comparison (resp. $(\leq K)$-comparison) neighbourhoods in the sense of \citet*[Definition 4.7]{KS18} are $(\geq K)$-comparison (resp. $(\leq K)$-comparison) neighbourhoods in the sense of Definition \ref{TLCB}.
+In particular, a chronological, strongly causal, and non-timelike locally isolating \LpLS has (local) curvature bounds in the sense of Definition \ref{TLCB} if and only if it has curvature bounds in the sense of \citet*[Definition 4.7]{KS18}. \end{lem}